gelisam/mgmt/docs/function-guide.md

 [`lang/funcs/simple/`](https://github.com/purpleidea/mgmt/tree/master/lang/funcs/simple/)
 module.
 It should probably get created in the correct directory inside of:
 [`lang/funcs/core/`](https://github.com/purpleidea/mgmt/tree/master/lang/funcs/core/).
-The function should be implemented as a `FuncValue` in our type system.
+The function should be implemented as a `SimpleFn` in our type system.
 It is then registered with the engine during `init()`.
 An example explains it best:

 ### Example